 After this first step, you’ll receive rates based on your prequalification.
 At this point, you can be confident the rates you are looking at are based on your credit profile.
 You can move beyond the estimate now and know exactly what terms you will qualify for.

-And how much will this service through Splash cost you?
+And how much will this service through Credible cost you?
 Not a dime.
 Think of this as doing your homework and shopping around to find the best deal.
-The same way you would shop multiple stores for the best deal on a big ticket item, is the same way you should treat selecting a loan for a refinance.
-Splash makes it incredibly easy for you to do your homework.
+The same way you would shop multiple stores for the best deal on a big-ticket item, is the same way you should treat selecting a loan for a refinance.
+Credible makes it incredibly easy for you to do your homework.

 Before you sign on the dotted line with your new refinance loan, you should make sure you have a clear understanding of what you are signing.
 Here is a checklist of items for you to review: